Behobeho East Africa 1915 - 1917 Nyangao Kilimanjaro Great War 1917 Belgium 1914 -18

 Amongst other illustrious personages on the roll of the Legion were Lord ROBERTS, General FRENCH, General Alfred TURNER, Lord KITCHENER and many others too numerous to mention.
 All had seen active military service in Africa.

-By 1906 Capt POCOK'S dream had indeed materialised - the Legion of Frontiersmen was a reality.
+By 1906 Capt POCOCK's dream had indeed materialised - the Legion of Frontiersmen was a reality.

 On entering the station, he rapped out an order to the only railway official he saw to telegraph the Natal Command that Zulu Impi’s were already on the march with the declared intention of killing the entire European population, men, women and children.